Musical elements in the discrete-time representation of sound: Introduction

-The remaining parts of this work are organized as follows: section~\ref{sec:discNote} characterizes the basic musical note; section~\ref{sec:internalVar} further develops internals of the musical note; section~\ref{sec:notesMusic} tackles the organization of musical notes in higher levels of musical structure~\cite{Wisnick,Webern,Lerdahl,Cook,Lacerda}.
-As these descriptions embody topics such as psycho-acoustics, cultural traditions, formalisms and protocols, the text points to external complements as needed~\cite{Zamacois,Schoenberg,microsound}.
+The reminder of this article is organized as follows: Section~\ref{sec:discNote} characterizes the basic musical note; Section~\ref{sec:internalVar} develops internal dynamics of musical notes; Section~\ref{sec:notesMusic} tackles the organization of musical notes into higher level musical structures~\cite{Wisnick,Webern,Lerdahl,Cook,Lacerda,Zamacois,Schoenberg,microsound}.
+As these descriptions require knowledge on topics such as psychoacoustics, cultural traditions, and mathematical formalisms, the text points to external complements as needed and presents methods, results and discussions altogether.
+Section~\ref{cap:conclusao} is dedicated to final considerations and further work.

-The next section is a minimum text in which musical elements are presented side-by-side with the discrete-time samples they result.
-In order to account for validation and sharing, implementations on computer code of each one of these relations are gathered in the \massa\ toolbox together with little musical montage resulting from them.